renovatebot/renovate/lib/modules/versioning/hermit/readme.md

-Hermit versioning is a mix of `semver` and `channel`.
+Hermit versioning is a mix of `version` and `channel`.

-**Semver**

-Hermit's semver was the untangled versions comes back from package's tag.
-It supports major, minor, patch and also build number in the semver.
-An example of that is from OpenJDK `15.0.1_9`.
+**Version**

+Hermit's package version comes from the packge's original git tag.
+The version is an extension to semver, with an extra build number to accomondate package versions from OpenJDK, which has a value `15.0.1_9`.

 **Channel**